omar-mostafa-taha/Real-Time-Sentiment-Analysis-Using-AWS/README.md

 # Real-Time-Sentiment-Analysis-Using-AWS
-## Request Flow
+This project focuses on building and deploying a real-time sentiment analysis system using machine learning and cloud technologies.
+The pretrained model (DistilBERT) is fine-tuned on the IMDB dataset to classify user reviews as positive or negative.
+It achieved an accuracy of 93%.
 ![Request Flow](https://github.com/omar-mostafa-taha/Real-Time-Sentiment-Analysis-Using-AWS/blob/ff2d99a108d5e11f68c9aa5abfa04633c917779d/Images/Request%20Flow.jpg)
-This diagram illustrates the architecture for the sentiment analysis system.
+This diagram illustrates the request flow and amazon services used in the project.
 It highlights the following workflow:

 * User Request: The user sends a request to the system.
 * API Gateway: Manages the endpoints and forwards the request to the appropriate Lambda function.